powered by FreeFind

 COUNTRY NEWS

 On Monday Capt.
 RIDLEY, Commander of the Cholmondeley Cutter, in the Service of the Customs at Dover, made a Seizure of 138 Half-Anchors of Brandy, and 138 Bags, containing 32 C. Weight of Tea, and two small Boats.
-The same day Mr. Young VEEL, Supervisor of the riding Officers at Dover, made a Seizure of 33 Half-Anchors of Brandy.
+The same day Mr. Young VEEL, Supervisor of the riding Officers at Dover, made a Seizure of 33 Half-Anchors of brandy.

 Last Monday the noted Tom CHANCY, alias BRINDLE TOM, reckon'd the oldest Smuggler in the County of Kent, was taken up by special Warrant at Dartford, being charg'd with wounding several Officers, and others of his Majesty's Subjects, last May at Rochester, in Company with about 200 other Smugglers, who came with Fire-Arms, and other offensive Weapons, to retake some Run Goods which had been seiz'd by some Officers of the Customs: He was conducted under a strong Guard to the County Gaol.

-COUNTRY NEWS, Canterbury, July 25.
+COUNTRY NEWS, Canterbury.

 Yesterday was committed to his Majesty's Gaol in St. Dunstan's, Thomas PURYOUR, charged upon Oath by Thomas HART, of Challock in this County, that he threaten'd the said Thomas HART, to blow out his Brains.
 He is supposed to be one of the Smugglers, for when taken he had a Brace of Pistols about him.